Sifiros/lyra-web-payment/README.md

 Demonstrator Webauthn + Payment request + Payment handler

+The website should be tested with chrome canary with "Service Worker payment apps" and Web Authentication API flags enabled.

 Currently online [here](https://test-payment-handler.appspot.com/)

 To test it, you have to install the payment handler at the bottom of the page.